odagora/testimonials-slider/README.md

 - [toggle() JavaScript method](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/toggle) - This helped me for toggling an HTMLElement class.
 I liked to use the `force`` argument because it gives me a more simple logic without using too much conditionals.
 - [MDN multiple backgrounds](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_backgrounds_and_borders/Using_multiple_backgrounds) - This is an amazing resource showing how can multiple backgrounds been applied with ease.
 - [Flexbox: flex-grow, flex-shrink y flex-basis](https://dev.to/duxtech/flexbox-flex-grow-flex-shrink-y-flex-basis-o96) - This is an amazing article describing in detail the use of these three flexbox properties.
+- [DOMparser() interface](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) - Official MDN docs describing in detail the use of this   interface to parse HTML from a string into a DOM document.

 ## Author